 - An enlarged prostate gland.
-The prostate gland (referred to from now on here as the prostate) is situated around the neck of your bladder.
+The prostate gland is situated around the neck of your bladder.
 When this gets bigger it can cause voiding symptoms.
-See the separate leaflet called Prostate Gland Enlargement for more details.

 - Water balance problems.
 As people get older, it becomes harder for the body to reduce the amount of urine that they pass at night.
 This leads to the need to pass urine more often at night.
 Therefore, at the age of 65 and over it can be normal to pass urine at least once a night.